top of page

 When Jesus handed Peter the keys of authority of His Church, Jesus wasn't declaring Peter "infallible".
 While Peter occupied a very important role in Christ Church, Peter was just a man with frailties and imperfections.
 And though Peter was the chief apostle because Jesus bestowed that unique charism or authority upon him, Jesus also gave all the apostles great powers and authority to cure sickness, heal the blind, even raise the dead, but their primary task was to provide Jesus lambs spiritual food when they needed it.
 (Matt.
 24:45)

-When Peter died a martyr's death in 66 A.D., other faithful shepherds, Church fathers, would continue the work of Peter to govern the Church.
-Although little is written about him, Church tradition has it that Linus successed Peter to be chief overseer, bishop of the Church.
+When Peter died a martyr's death in 66-67 A.D., other faithful shepherds, Church fathers, would continue the work of Peter to govern the Church.
+Although little is written about him, Church tradition has it that Linus was successor to Peter, the next bishop of the Church.
 (Philippians 4:3)

 Jesus also promised He would provide the Church with "... apostles, some as prophets, some as evangelizes, some as doctors and some as saints..." to insure the body of the Church would remain all in unity.
 (Ephesians 4:11-13)